 Develop an “addition” — not “subtraction” — mindset

 One mindset shift to keep you feeling energized as you work toward your goals?
 Think about what you want to add to your life, as opposed to what you want to take away.
-“Deprivation isn’t motivating, so set yourself up for success by thinking of what you want more of in your life in 2020,” Dr. Kathrine McAleese, Ph.D., a sociologist and high performance mindset coach, tells Thrive.
+“Deprivation isn’t motivating, so set yourself up for success by thinking of what you want more of in your life,” Dr. Kathrine McAleese, Ph.D., a sociologist and high performance mindset coach, tells Thrive.
 So for example: If you want to eat healthier, don’t look at it as: These are the foods I have to cut out.
 Think: These are the delicious vegetables I get to add to my diet.

 Think small, but consistent